Skip to main contentSkip to navigation

 Are donor parts included in the recovery price, or do I pay extra?

-Standard donor parts are included in the Tier 4 head swap price of $1,200–$1,500.
+Donor parts are separate from the Tier 4 head swap price of $1,200–$1,500.
 Finding a compatible donor means matching the exact model number, firmware revision, and preamp configuration.
 The donor drive is destroyed during the procedure; we harvest the head stack assembly and install it in our 0.02 micron ULPA-filtered clean bench.
-If the failed drive uses a rare model or discontinued firmware revision that requires sourcing from overseas, we communicate the donor premium during the free evaluation before any paid work begins.
+Donor drives are matching drives used for parts.
+Typical donor cost: $50–$150 for common drives, $200–$400 for rare or high-capacity models.
+We source the cheapest compatible donor available.
+We communicate the donor cost during the free evaluation before any paid work begins.
 There are no hidden parts fees after you approve the quoted price.

 Is the transfer drive included in the recovery cost?